Bala S. Manian

 Bala S. Manian is an Indian-born Silicon Valley entrepreneur who has started a string of medical technology companies such as ReaMetrix, Digital Optics and Quantum Dot Corporation.
 Some of the resulting technologies have also had applications in the film industry, earning Manian an Academy Award certificate for technical achievement.

 Early life

 Bala Manian was born in Chennai (formerly Madras) India in 1944.
 He lost an eye in a childhood accident at age three and has seven siblings.
 His elder brother N. Vaghul has been chairman of ICICI Bank.
-Manian earned a BSc in physics from Loyola College, Madras and a postgraduate level diploma in instrumentation from the Madras Institute of Technology at Madras before earning a Masters in optics at the University of Rochester.
+Manian earned a BSc in physics from Loyola College, Madras and a postgraduate level diploma in instrumentation from the Madras Institute of Technology at Madras before earning a Master in optics at the University of Rochester.
 He then earned a PhD from Purdue in 1971, conducting research in the Applied Optics Laboratory of the College of Engineering.
 From 1971 until 1974, Manian held a position as a senior research associate and assistant professor at the University of Rochester's Institute of Optics.